 3.1 Data

 We use data from the ISSP 2019 – Social Inequality V module (ISSP Research Group, 2022).
 This survey includes questions measuring perceptions, beliefs, and judgments about magnitude and principles regarding inequality and related topics, such as redistribution, taxation and wages.
-Data are representative of the Chilean population aged 18 years or older.
+The data is representative of the Chilean population aged 18 years or older.
 Listwise deletion reduces the original sample from 1,347 to 1,040 individuals.

 3.2 Variables